Alternate reality game: New developments

-2007 got off to a strong start immediately, with Microsoft's Vanishing Point to promote the launch of Windows Vista.
+In February 2007, Microsoft published the game Vanishing Point to promote the launch of Windows Vista.
 The game was designed by 42 Entertainment and, due in part to many large-scale real-world events, such as a lavish show at the Bellagio Fountain in Las Vegas as well as a prizes of a trip into space and having a winner's name engraved on all AMD Athlon 64 FX chips for a certain period of time, received large media attention.

-It was followed almost immediately by another 42 Entertainment production for the release of the Nine Inch Nails album Year Zero, in which fans discovered leaked songs on thumb drives in washrooms at concerts, as well as clues to websites that describe a dystopian future occurring in 2022.
-Year Zero, in turn, bled out into the real world through players flyering neighborhoods and creating graffiti supporting the game's fictitious Art Is Resistance movement.
-Monster Hunter Club, a promotion for the U.S. release of the movie The Host, launched by sending action figures and other items to prominent members of the ARG community.
+A few days later, another ARG by 42 Entertainment was released, for the release of the Nine Inch Nails album Year Zero.
+In that ARG, fans discovered leaked songs on thumb drives in washrooms at concerts, as well as clues to websites that describe a dystopian future occurring in 2022.

 Perplex City concluded its first season by awarding a $200,000 prize to a player who found the game's missing cube.
 They planned to continue the ARG into a second "season" under the name Perplex City Stories without a large grand prize, but it was ultimately cancelled.

-The teaser site for World Without Oil, the first major "Serious ARG", was unveiled in March 2007; the game itself launched on 30 April and ran through 1 June, gathering over 1500 videos, images, blog entries and voice mails to document the "Oil Crisis of 2007."

 In May 2007, 42 Entertainment launched Why So Serious, an ARG to promote the feature film The Dark Knight.
-Hailed as being the single most impressive viral marketing campaign of all-time, it played out over 15 months, concluding in July 2008.
+It played out over 15 months, concluding in July 2008.
 Millions of players in 177 countries participated both online and taking part in live events, and it reached hundreds of millions through Internet buzz and exposure.
 Notably, Why So Serious prompted a great deal of collaborative organizing and action; players went to the streets campaigning for Harvey Dent and gathered in New York City as a part of gameplay.